Archive for the Miscellaneous Category

 Ratings:

-This time we have 5 Lucky boxes – all are premium boxes with media, manga, candy and toys.
+This time we have 6 Lucky boxes – all are premium boxes with media, manga (I’m still cleaning out Bruce’s collection,) candy and toys.
 They also include other flat fun things like stickers, bookmarks or postcards which are equally random and frequently bizarre (and often not at all Yuri.)
-As always, there are candy and toys.
-The larger boxes have a few other surprises, as well!
+As always, there are random pieces of paper like memo pad sheets and individual flake stickers.

 My promise to you is that you’ll get random things, sometimes in other in random things. ^_^ I assure you that this is all 100%, unadulterated stuff.